Polyanyanwu/poly-booking-api/README.md

 1. Create API for display getting list of hotels matching the criteria of city location.
 2. Create API for fetching details of a selected hotel.
-3. Create APIs for the update, delete, creation of hotels, room details and supporting code tables.
+3. Create APIs for the update, delete, creation of hotels and room amenity details.
 4. A frontend for rendering the list of hotels and data describing the Hotel like, Images, Price, Promotions, Ratings, facilities, etc.

+The facility codes and room types shall be general and maintained by the site owner.
+The codes shall be used in forming the API data.

 If time permits, the update, delete and create functions shall be done by only privileged users.